|Bond Street, NYC, looking towards Broadway.|

 Enter Bond No. 9.

-The Bond st. store looks gorgeous (and there are a few others in the city), but now they have launched their website which makes things so much easier.
+The Bond St. store looks gorgeous (and there are a few others in the city), but now they have launched their website which makes things so much easier.
 Or does it?

-It's dark, velvety, makes me think of high heels on a city pavement late at night.
+New Haarlem is dark and velvety, makes me think of high heels on a city pavement late at night.
 Definitely a great choice for the cooling weather and the only thing that made me not wear my Miel De Bois again today.
 This is something that I need a full bottle of, and I need it now.